 The Annex

 The Annex is beloved for its proximity to the University of Toronto and its distinctly artsy vibe.
 This neighbourhood's cultural appeal and lively arts scene, featuring bars, bakeries, cafés, and pubs, contribute to higher rental prices.
 Vacancy rates are low, making it challenging to find a rental unit.
-However, if you're drawn to creative energy, it's worth the effort to secure a spot here.
+If you're drawn to creative energy, securing a spot here is still worth the effort.

 Forest Hill